tankbuild/PoolSex/readme.md

       └────── ...
 ```

-- Run `python3 poolsex.py init -i path_to_folder`.
+2. Run `python3 poolsex.py init -i path_to_folder`.
 This command generates a full directory structure and a default settings file which contains important settings values.
 Each value is specified on one line with the syntax `setting=value`.
 For instance, the number of threads to use can be set to 16 with the line `threads=16`.
 See the [usage](#init) section for details on the available settings.

-- Run `python3 poolsex.py run -i path_to_folder`
+3. Run `python3 poolsex.py run -i path_to_folder`

-- The final output files will be located in the `results` folder under the name(s) `mpileup2sync_<sex1>_<sex2>.sync`.

-- These files can then be used as input for the `poolsex_analysis` software
+The final output file will be located in the `results` folder under the name(s) `mpileup2sync_<sex1>_<sex2>.sync`.
+This file can then be used as input for the [poolsex_analysis software](https://github.com/INRA-LPGP/poolsex_analysis).

 ## Description